exercism/v3/languages/csharp/exercises/concept/switch-statements/.docs/instructions.md

 // => "the manager"
 ```

-### 4. Where the manager has a nick name we want that output instead of "the manager"
+### 4. Where the manager has a name available we want that output instead of "the manager"

 Modify the `PlayAnalyzer.OffField()` method to output any name such as "Jürgen Klopp" if there is one.
-If there is no name then the `Name` property is guaranteed to be an empty string rather than null.
+If there is no name then the `Manager.Name` property is guaranteed to be an empty string rather than null.